 Judith F. Kroll

-Distinguished Professor of Psychology, Linguistics, and Women's Studies
+Professor Emeritus of Psychology, Linguistics, and Women's Studies

 Former Director, Center for Language Science